 ABOUT AFRICAN STUDIES INTERNET RESOURCES

 Columbia University's collection of African Studies Internet Resources is an on-going compilation of electronic bibliographic resources and research materials on Africa available on the global Internet, created under the purview of the African Studies Department of Columbia University Libraries.
 Electronic resources from Africa are organized by region and country.
 All materials are arranged to encourage an awareness of authorship, type of information, and subject.
 The scope of the collection is research-oriented, but it also provides access to other web sites with different or broader missions.
-Beginning in early 1999, the site became the "official" African Studies web site for the World Wide Web Virtual Library.
+Beginning in 1997, the site became the "official" African Studies web site for the World Wide Web Virtual Library.

 Among the many selected resources on these pages are: